 You cannot receive your rebate before your safe room is installed.
+You also cannot receive the rebate if your safe room was purchased was purchased with a lease agreement as the safe room must be paid in full.
 The rebate is only available as a partial reimbursement after construction is completed and you have submitted the required documentation verifying that your safe room meets or exceeds all federal regulations associated with this program.

 If you have moved to a new address since completing your SoonerSafe application and did not update the address, you will not be eligible for this drawing, however, if you update your address at SoonerSafe.com and your property meets all eligibility requirements, you may be eligible for future rebate opportunities.

 Any type of safe room is eligible for the rebate as long as it meets or exceeds the specifications set forth in the 2008 versions of FEMA Publication 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters.
 Many local building codes require a permit and inspection by local building inspectors.